sssemil/StoxLSTM_Kraken/README.md

 # StoxLSTM for Kraken BTC-USD 1-Minute OHLCV

-LLM-slopping my way thought this paper - https://arxiv.org/pdf/2509.01187.
+LLM-slopping my way through this paper - https://arxiv.org/pdf/2509.01187.
 Don't take this repo seriously.

 A modular implementation of StoxLSTM for probabilistic time-series forecasting on Kraken BTC-USD 1-minute OHLCV data with up to 48-hour forecasting capability.